ManuelBilbao/ethrex/README.md

 ## 📖 Documentation

-Full documentation is available in the [`docs/`](./docs/) directory.
+Full documentation is in the [`docs/`](./docs/) directory.
 Please refer to it for setup, usage, and development details.
 For better viewing, we have it hosted in [docs.ethrex.xyz](https://docs.ethrex.xyz/).
 This includes both [L1](https://docs.ethrex.xyz/l1/index.html) and [L2](https://docs.ethrex.xyz/l2/index.html) documentation.